a-maystorov/a-maystorov/README.md

 <h3  align="left">I am also a video games and esports enthusiast among talking with computers. 🤓</h3>

-- 🌱 I’m currently working on a clients landing page for their business and searching for open source projects to which I can contribute.
+- 🌱 I’m currently working on a clients landing page for their business and contributing to open-source as much as I can.

 - 👯 I’m always looking to collaborate with other developers on different projects or ideas.